Location: Turks and Caicos Islands

-- Consult the CDC website for the most up-to-date information and recommendations for travelers and high-risk populations.
+- Consult the CDC website for the most up-to-date information.

 - Visit the COVID-19 crisis page on travel.state.gov for the latest information.

-- Visit the Department of Homeland Security’s website for the most up-to-date information on travel restrictions to the United States.
+- Visit the Department of Homeland Security’s website on the latest travel restrictions to the U.S.

 - U.S. Embassy Nassau, The Bahamas